 Bake the fish in the preheated oven for 15 to 25 minutes, or until fish is flaky and the bread crumb topping has browned lightly.
 The time depends on the thickness of the fish.
 Baking time can vary greatly.
 Check very thin fillets, such as sole and flounder, after about 12 minutes.

 If the crumbs have not browned, broil the fillets for a minute or two, just until golden brown.

 There are a few ways to test fish for doneness.
 An instant-read thermometer inserted into the thickest part of a fillet will read 145 F when the fish is done.
 Or insert a fork about halfway into the thickest part of a fillet.
-The center should flake when the fork is twisted slightly.
+The center should flake easily into pieces when the fork is twisted slightly.